-operational Excellence Lens
+Operational excellence lens

 The AWS Well-Architected Operational Excellence Lens is dedicated to enhancing the ability of organizations to manage and operate their cloud environments effectively.
 This lens provides detailed guidance on achieving excellence in operations, focusing on automation, monitoring, and responsive processes that ensure applications are not only efficient and dependable but also continually aligned with business goals.